Skip to main content

 Regularly fielded sections of NLSY79 instruments have collected information on the occupation of respondents' current/last job, jobs since last interview, military job, vocational/technical or government training programs, type of job to which they aspired, and, for those unemployed and out of the labor force, the kind of occupation they were seeking or planned to seek.
 In addition to this respondent-specific information, data on occupations are also available for other family members, including the spouse and parents of the respondent.
 Finally, the 1980 school survey collected data on the types of vocational/technical training offered within a respondent's high school.

-Table 1.
-Occupational Coding Classification Systems used in the NLSY79
+Figure 1.
+Occupational coding classification systems used in the NLSY79

 1. The 3-digit 1970 Census classifications (U.S. Census Bureau 1971) are used to code all job and training questions in the 1979-2000 surveys as well as the occupational aspiration series found in the questionnaires and Employer Supplements.